misiektoja/lol_monitor/README.md

 <a id="features"></a>
 ## Features

-- Real-time tracking of LoL users' gaming activity (including detection when a user starts or finishes a match)
+- **Real-time tracking** of LoL users' gaming activity (including detection when a user starts or finishes a match)
-- Most important statistics for finished matches:
+- **Most important statistics for finished matches**:
   - game mode
   - victory or defeat
   - kills, deaths, assists